-Also on the agenda for change: new or different IT-infrastructure technologies and provider-models.
+Also on the agenda for digitalization and change: new or different IT-infrastructure technologies and provider-models.
 These are supported by Suse with several perfect-fit, open-source solutions.
 The adoption of new, innovative technologies is a process that is being completed in ever shorter time-frames.
 For instance, the almost-complete market penetration by smartphones, both in the consumer sector and in the business environment, unfolded at a formidable pace.

 Yet a look back reveals the following: established firms from the telephone and mobile-phone sectors do not rank among today’s players in the smartphone sector.
 Yesteryear’s well-worn names were replaced by new names.
 The change did nothing less than completely turn around the mobile-communication market.
 A disruptive innovation newly defined the market’s rules of the game.